Gaurab2000/Beginner-level-projects/Hangman/readme.md

-Hangman game made from python
-need to import both the files to run properly makes use of random module
+Hangman game made from python \n need to import both the files to run properly\n makes use of random module